monsoonmaelstrom/book2/book2.md

 “Did Iverson ask any questions?”

-“No. He just sat there and stared.”
+“No. He just sat there and stared expressionlessly at us.”

 “Great.
 Has Peter talked to him at all yet?”